RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

-**WARNING:** This guide appears to have been written before GLideN64 was made the default N64 plugin.
-A lot of suggestions here are obsolete now.

 ##Hardware and hardware setup.

 Nintendo 64 emulation requires at a bare minimum a Raspberry Pi 2 and a Raspberry  Pi 3 is highly suggested due to its increased performance.